Skip to main content

 Day-to-day tasks

-• identify problems with a bike
+• talk to customers to identify problems with their bikes

 • estimate the cost of repairs and give quotes